 This specialist is very cheeky, with a sense of humour that I suspect bemuses my GP.
 Here is an extract from a review visit when we were building our house; ”I am writing about our friend Pauline, whom I reviewed today.
 She was unescorted because her husband was besieged by tradesmen and hopefully they did all the right things.’”

 I belong to a wonderful CSS support group called Churg Strauss Friends.
 The group currently has over 500 members world-wide.
-We have chosen to speak out about our condition in an effort to raise awareness of what is a debilitating and still sometimes fatal disease.
+We have chosen to speak out about our condition in an effort to raise awareness of what is a debilitating and still, though thankfully rarely, a fatal disease.
 Increased awareness will lead to greater research and perhaps to the miracle of a cure.
 Legend has it that when the beautiful Pandora so unwisely opened that box she released all the evils of the world.
 However, for sufferers of Churg Strauss Syndrome and every other incurable condition, there is something worth remembering.
 When she finally forced the lid shut, Pandora captured something hiding at the very bottom … the spirit of HOPE.

 If you or someone you know has been diagnosed with this condition, please feel free to contact me via this site, or on my email address at [email protected]

 UPDATE – JUNE 2019 I have now been free of medications and in full remission for nearly six years.